Choosing the Best Maine Coon Breeders

 Every cat that is participating in any breeding program should have up-to-date health records.
 At your request, any reputable breeder should be willing to provide you with health and medical records of their breeding cats.
 Make sure that the cats are up to date on vaccinations and are negative for FIV and FELV.
 Every breeder should be able to provide you with documentation showing that their cats have a clean bill of health.

 Sassy Koonz keeps the profile of each of our breeding cats updated with health records and genetic testing.
-Here's an example of a negative FIV and FELV test that was done on Ursula, one of our Queens.
+Here’s an example of a negative FIV and FELV test that was done on Ursula, one of our Queens.
+You can review all of the testing that was done for each one of our breeding parents on their individual portfolio pages.

 Maine Coon Genetic Testing